Carl, Duke of Württemberg: Charitable activities

 Carl took part in many social and charitable activities, including the German Red Cross, the Friends of Cancer Children, the Free School Foundation, the Art Foundation, the Preventive Youth Welfare Foundation, and the Baden-Württemberg Monument Foundation, which he chaired from 2002 to 2008.
 He was Patron of the Society for the Promotion of the State Museum of Württemberg, and chairman of the Friends of the University of Tübingen and the University Foundation.
 In Altshausen, where he lived, he was Patron of the Citizens Guard Yellow Hussars.

 On 30 July 2002 Carl and his wife Diane met with President of Lebanon Emile Lahoud and his wife at the Baabda Palace in Beirut to discuss a project to assist deprived Lebanese children as well as other social and cultural activities.

 Marriage and issue

 On 21 July 1960, Carl married Princess Diane d'Orléans (born 1940), the daughter of Prince Henri, Count of Paris, and his wife Princess Isabelle of Orléans-Braganza.
+The wedding took place at Schloss Altshausen, the ancestral seat of the Dukes of Württemberg.

 They had four sons and two daughters and sixteen grandchildren: